Photoshop CC 2017 is officially here, and it rolls out exciting new features for designers and digital photographers.

 Start Workspace – CC Files

-As with previous versions of the Start workspace, Photoshop CC 2017 gives you quick access to your recent files.
+Photoshop CC 2017 gives you quick access to your recent files as with previous versions of the Start workspace.
 But CC 2017 removes two of the main tabs, the Libraries and Presets tabs, and replaces them with the CC Files tab.

-This new CC Files tab gives you access to the last 50 PSD files that have been synced to your Creative Cloud account.
+This new CC Files tab gives you access to the last 50 PSD files synced to your Creative Cloud account.
 These files also include PSD assets that you have uploaded from the Creative Cloud Market.

-PSD files are currently the only file type supported in the CC Files tab, but additional formats and filtering controls are expected to be released in future versions of Photoshop CC.
+PSD files are currently the only file type supported in the CC Files tab.
+Still, additional formats and filtering controls are expected to be released in future versions of Photoshop CC.

 Customize The Number of Recent Files